thuliobuarque/java2word/trunk/j2w-war/src/main/webapp/readme.txt

 - Log debug

 Example Struts:
-if deployed in JBoss, you need xstream-1.3.1.jar (needed if you use Image in your doc) if deployed in Tomcat, you need xstream-1.3.1.jar and Log4J
+if deployed in JBoss, you need j2w-ejb-X.X.jar (obviously), xstream-1.3.1.jar (needed if you use Image in your doc) if deployed in Tomcat, you need j2w-ejb-X.X.jar (obviously), xstream-1.3.1.jar and Log4J